-58. To prevent illegal logging, as from 29 November 2005, the Department of Foreign Trade (DFT) has prohibited import of logs and sawn wood made of teak trees, rubber trees or forbidden trees from the border of Targ and Kanchanaburi provinces.51 In line with the relevant UN Resolution, imports of diamonds, logs and wooden products originating in or from Liberia as well as diamonds originating in or from Sierra Leone are prohibited; Thailand accepts the Kimberly Certification Process.
+58. To prevent illegal logging, as from 29 November 2005, the Department of Foreign Trade (DFT) has prohibited import of logs and sawn wood made of teak trees, rubber trees or forbidden trees from the border of Targ and Kanchanaburi provinces.51 Bans (based on UN Resolutions) on imports of diamonds, logs and wooden products originating in or from Liberia as well as diamonds originating in or from Sierra Leone were lifted in 2007 and 2003, respectively; Thailand accepts the Kimberly Certification Process.
 To prevent the outbreak of BSE in Thailand and for food and feed safety purposes, animal carcasses and products thereof from countries where the disease exists are not admitted into Thailand, except for animal products enlisted in the OIE Terrestrial Animal Health Code as commodities that can be traded safely regardless of the BSE status of the exporting countries.52